freedomofpress/securedrop-workstation-docs/docs/admin/reference/hardware.rst

 ~~~~~~~~~~~~~~~~~~
 In addition to Qubes-certified devices, we develop and test using Qubes-compatible laptops from other vendors.
 The following models may be used for SecureDrop Workstation, though some level of additional configuration may be required.

+.. _framework_13_series:

+Framework 13 (13th-generation)
+***********************************

+The Framework 13 laptop with a 13th generation Intel Processor is a recommended option for the SecureDrop Workstation beginning with Qubes 4.2.

+You can either order a preassmbled system, or you can customize your build and assemble the laptop yourself once it is delivered, which is useful as either a cost-saving measure or in the event that you wish to customize the ports or internal components.

+Framework laptops are designed to be repairable, customizable, and user-servicable, and have grown to be a popular choice with Qubes users and SecureDrop developers.

+You will want to ensure you are using the latest BIOS version available.
+Instructions for checking the BIOS version and performing an upgrade for the 13th generation models can be found on `this page in the Framework knowledgebase. <https://knowledgebase.frame.work/framework-laptop-bios-and-driver-releases-13th-gen-intel-core-BkQBvKWr3>`_

 .. _thinkpad_x_series:

 Lenovo ThinkPad X1 Carbon (10th-generation)